kasper-piskorski/docs/pages/documentation/4-graql/overview.md

 last_updated: August 10, 2016
 tags: [graql]
 summary: "An introduction to Graql"
-sidebar: home_sidebar
+sidebar: documentation_sidebar
-permalink: graql/overview.html
+permalink: /documentation/graql/overview.html
-folder: graql
+folder: documentation
 ---

 Graql allows you to query a Mindmaps graph in a declarative, pattern matching fashion.